The Ultimate Dry Rub for Ribs

 How to customize the rub

-As I’ve said, the quantities in this rib rub are perfect for me, but might not be for you.
+As I’ve said, the quantities in this pork rib rub are perfect for me, but might not be for you.
 Here are a couple of ways you can mix things up:

 - If you want to play around with the spice level, you can increase or decrease the amount of cayenne pepper.
 If you are making ribs for kids don’t use any, and if you want to fire things up a notch try using 1/2 tsp instead.